harvey2phase/computational-physics/README.md

 ## Author

 Harvey Wang
+Email: harvey@dal.ca
+B.Sc.
+Student in Computer Science and Physics
+Faculty of Computer Science, Dalhousie University, NS, Canada

 ## Feedback

 I'm always looking for ideas for new projects!
-Please [email](harvey@dal.ca) me if you have an idea you want me to test out, or if you want to collaborate!
+Please email me if you have an idea you want me to test out, or if you want to collaborate!
 I always love networking with new people.
 Also feel free to make pull requests. 😃

 ## Acknowledgements